Skilled Nursing Costs in 2025

 • Days 101 and beyond: You’re responsible for all costs

 Medicare doesn’t cover the costs of convenience items such as televisions and telephones, private room charges (when not medically necessary), or private duty nurses.
-It’s also possible that your doctor might order additional services that aren’t covered by Medicare.
+It’s also possible that your doctor might order additional services.
+These services may not be covered.

 Does Medicaid Cover Skilled Nursing Costs?

-Medicaid is jointly funded by the federal government and each state, so what’s covered can vary from state to state.
+Medicaid is jointly funded by the state and federal governments.
+Therefore, what’s covered can vary from state to state.
 Thankfully, to meet federal government requirements, states must cover Skilled Nursing Facility (SNF) Services, which includes skilled nursing care.

 If you meet the criteria for SNF care in your state, you’re entitled to at least the following services free of charge:6